bidwars/Demolition-Derby---The-Fair-Grounds/README.md

 # Demolition-Derby---The-Fair-Grounds
+10.2.0
+1) Created a dynamic roofsign that will be added to each of the vehicles.
+The dynamic roofsign will display the vehicle number.
+2) Fixed welding groups not being closed properly.
+3) Added a breakable roofstick to indicate when a vehicle is out.
+4) Fixed the derby prefab to show bariers again.

 10.1.0
 1) Fixed an error with the scenario end for derby causing beamng to crash to desktop
 2) Fixed some of the vehicle high beam strength for welding
 3) Heats
  Worked on loading each round.
  Worked on vehicle loading in the damaged state